-Flu Season Has Arrived, but it’s Not Too Late to Offer Flu Shots to Your Employees
+Flu Season Has Arrived, but It’s Not Too Late to Offer Flu Shots to Your Employees

 According to the Centers for Disease Control and Prevention (CDC), all people (without contraindications) aged six months to 65 years should receive a seasonal flu vaccine annually.1 And still, as many as 50 percent of eligible people who have access to the vaccine do not get their flu shot.2 Knowing that the influenza virus is responsible for millions of cases of illness and thousands to tens of thousands of deaths in the United States each year3 – and many more globally – begs the question, “Why aren’t more people protecting themselves with a flu shot?”
 Arguably more important than finding the answer, however, is identifying ways to encourage more people to get vaccinated against the flu – but this teeters on the cusp of a “chicken-or-the-egg” situation.